robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 > LXX Recall how to use enbedded arguments.
 (K1)

 Embedded Arguments are mainly used when writing Behavior-Driven Specification.
-Embedded Arguments are part of the keyword name as described in [Embedded Arguments](#embedded-arguments).
+Embedded Arguments are part of the keyword name as described in [2.5.2.3 Embedded Arguments](Chapter_2_Getting_Started.md#2523-embedded-arguments).

 <!-- TODO: Explain more how to use Behavior Driven Specification and how to use Embedded Arguments.